Vassily24/algo-trading/README.md

 </pre>

-Then once it is cloned, it is necessary to install the following packages for an optimum usage:
+Then once it is cloned, it is necessary to install the required packages for an optimum usage:

 <pre>
 ```
-pip install yfinance plotly pandas numpy matplotlib scipy tqdm tensorflow scikit-learn
+pip install -r requirements.txt

 ```
 </pre>